ZENRIOT117/cutit/README.md

 CutIt.py (c) 2016 Zachary Nichols
 ==================================

 This is a tool to help users download a YouTube video of a "full album" (all songs from a musical album condensed into a single video with no overlap or extra time added) and format it into a folder of the individual songs on the album.
+THIS TOOL IS MEANT TO HELP USERS WHO HAVE PERMISSION TO USE THE CONTENT OF OTHERS.
+I WILL NOT BE HELD ACCOUNTABLE FOR ANY COPYRIGHT INFRINGING ACTIVITY THAT MAY IMPLEMENT THIS TOOL.

 ==================================
 INSTALLATION